rijunayak/store/README.txt

-This is a readme with no license.
+This is a readme with a license found in the LICENSE file.